 Partnerships: Campus Crèche Preschool and Toddlers groups

-This is a one-year Teaching and Learning Research Initiative (TLRI) funded project investigating the moments of teaching and learning which occur during everyday interactions between children and teachers under the New Zealand early childhood curriculum, Te Whāriki.
-The focus of the study is to reveal how intersubjectivity is reached, and at what level, in early childhood pedagogy.
-The project follows the interests of the teachers involved, and builds on prior national TLRI projects (Carr et al. 2008; Davis & Peters, 2008) that suggest further investigations into conversations between teachers and children in order to reveal how and when learning takes place.
+This was a one-year Teaching and Learning Research Initiative (TLRI) funded project investigating the moments of teaching and learning which occur during everyday interactions between children and teachers under the New Zealand early childhood curriculum, Te Whāriki.
+The focus of the study was to reveal how intersubjectivity is reached, and at what level, in early childhood pedagogy.
+The project followed the interests of the teachers involved, and builds on prior national TLRI projects (Carr et al. 2008; Davis & Peters, 2008) that suggest further investigations into conversations between teachers and children in order to reveal how and when learning takes place.
 The project also builds on prior international research from the EPPE (Sylva et al., 2010) and REPEY (Siraj-Blatchford et al., 2002; 2003) studies where the concept of sustained shared thinking (SST) is paramount in the learning process.This research will provide a greater understanding of the issues raised in prior research and work towards creating a deeper understanding for teachers and students about how to effectively implement Te Whāriki.
-A clearer picture of how teaching and learning is established will be revealed through the detailed and intricate transcriptions of the verbal and non-verbal interactions engaged in during pedagogical practice.
+A clearer picture of how teaching and learning was established was revealed through the detailed and intricate transcriptions of the verbal and non-verbal interactions engaged in during pedagogical practice.
 As the project involves teachers working with pre-school children and toddlers, it offers insight into the interactional teaching and learning occurrences of a wide age range of children.

 Carr, M., Peters, S., Davis, K., Bartlett, C., Bashford, N., Berry, P., & Wilson-Tukaki, A. (2008).
 Key learning competencies across place and time: Kimihia te ara tōtika, hei oranga mō to ao.
 Wellington, New Zealand: NZCER.